wolfpack270/Writeups/35C3/writeup.md

 ![Testing](images/testing.png)
 ![Testing](images/testing2.png)

+(Keep in mind that the php.php shown here has the Exception and the echo commented out)

 ## Exploitation
-We now know we need a way to create _and_ destroy a *B* object before the Exception on line 16.
-We also know that `@unserialize` will continue code execution regardless of any errors.
-Those two pieces of information serve as our exploit path.
+After doing all this research and testing we can develop an exploit with these goals in mind
+1. We want to create a B object
+2. We want the B object to be destroyed or deleted
+3. The destruction *must* happen before the Exception. ( Or we need to find a way to bypass / overwrite the Exception class, but that seems unlikely)

 If we can get unserialize to create a *B* object, but then produce an error and destroy it *without causing php to fail with an Exception* we can get the flag.
 But remember the `@`?
 Anything that would cause a fatal exception in unserialize is being supressed so we can cause as many errors there as we want.

 The easiest way I could come up with to produce an error was to make it expect data and then not provide it.
 A serialized *B* object looks like this `O:1:"B":0:{}` the `0:1:"B":0` tells unserialize to create a *B* object with 0 parameters.

 I simply changed the 0 to a 1. `O:1:"B":1:{}`.
 Unserialize then creates a B object, attempts to find its parameters and when it doesn't, it throws an exception.
 Since the `@` is in front of unserialize, the Exception is surpressed and the invalid object is deleted so we call `__destruct`

 ![Flag](images/exception.png)
+(php.php here has the Exception and echo added back in)

 Challenge solved.